MIP is aimed at spreading the entrepreneurship culture, stimulating new business ideas and fostering the establishment of successful enterprises.

-MIP service was set up in 1994 to face the need of revitalizing the territorial economic structure due to the decline of the big industry and to promote the entrepreneurial attitude.
+MIP service has already a long history as it was set in 1994 to face the need of revitalizing the territorial economic structure due to the decline of the big industry.

 Evidence of success